 During the summer of 2016, Privy Council Office (PCO) and the National Joint Council directed all Federal real property custodians to develop an inventory of buildings that contain asbestos.
-This inventory is a list of owned and leased buildings, and indicates if there is a known presence of asbestos in each building and if an Asbestos Management Plan (AMP) is available.
+This inventory:

-To find out whether there is a known presence of asbestos in a DFO/CCG custodial building, locate the building in the inventory below.
+To find out whether there is a known presence of asbestos in a DFO and Coast Guard custodial building, locate the building in the inventory below.
 You can search by entering key words in the "Filter items" box.
-You can also sort certain columns to locate a building by its Directory of Federal Real Property (DFRP) property number, name, city, province or territory, postal code or by asset type (Crown-owned or Lease).
+You can also sort certain columns to locate a building by its Directory of Federal Real Property (DFRP) number, name, city, province or territory, postal code or by asset type (Crown-owned or Lease).

-- Only buildings owned or leased by DFO/CCG are listed in the inventory.
+- Only buildings owned or leased by DFO and Coast Guard are listed in this inventory.

 - Buildings that are part of a campus or grouping of buildings are listed with the campus name, as well as their individual building names and addresses.
 For example, you can find the Argo Building at the Bedford Institute of Oceanography (BIO) listed under “Bedford Institute of Oceanography – Argo Building”.

 - Information on leased buildings was obtained from the landlords for each building.